 Joshua Tallis, Ph.D.

-When not embedded with Navy staff, Tallis directs studies commissioned by the Department of Defense on topics ranging from the Arctic, to illegal fishing, to naval innovation.
-He has won several awards for research and leadership, including CNA’s highest distinction for teamwork in 2021 and its deployer award in 2019.
-He holds a PhD in international relations from the University of St. Andrews and is the author of the book, The War for Muddy Waters: Pirates, Terrorists, Traffickers, and Maritime Insecurity.
+Tallis has received CNA’s highest distinctions for both teamwork and field deployments.
+He holds a PhD in international relations from the University of St. Andrews and is the author of The War for Muddy Waters: Pirates, Terrorists, Traffickers, and Maritime Insecurity.